This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ Requires top tether for forward-facing

-As with all of Cosco’s seats, they now require use of the top tether.
+As with all Cosco carseat options, they now require use of the top tether.
 It’s great for safety, but you may not find one when you’re traveling outside of the US, Canada, EU, Australia and New Zealand (or if you’re in an older car in one of those places).
 If you come across that situation, you’ll have to make a judgement call on whether or not to install your car seat against the manufacturer’s directions.

 Get a closer look at the differences between the Cosco travel car seats here.